Beyond almost Fuchsian space: Compactifying Weakly Almost Fuchsian Space

-More precisely, for each $\overline{M}_i$ there exist maps $h_k^i: \overline{M}_i\rightarrow M_k$ whose image is a normal neighborhood of one of the complementary regions $C_m$ described above, and which are homotopy equivalences onto their images.
-Furthermore, on each compact subset of $\overline{M}_i$ the maps $h_k^i$ are smoothly converging to isometries as $k$ tends to infinity.
-This follows from the explicit formula in \cite{Uhl83} for the metric on the normal neighborhood of a surface with principal curvatures less than or equal to one in absolute value, and the fact that the $C_m$ are smoothly converging to $e^{2\overline{u}_i}$ times the hyperbolic metric on $\overline{\Sigma}_i$.
-The statement of the Proposition thus follows from the local convergence of the $h_k^i$ to isometries. \ep We remark that the $\gamma_j$'s in the proof are analogous to the shattering set considered in \cite{CS12}.
-The Proposition ~\ref{boundarycontinuity} implies the Corollary ~\ref{cor3} in the introduction and we re-state it here.
+Note that the maps $h_k^i$ are smoothly converging to isometries as $k$ tends to infinity.
+This follows from the explicit formula \eqref{gausscoordinates} for the metric on the normal neighborhood of the minimal surfaces $\Sigma_k$ with $\lambda_0(\Sigma_k)\le 1$, and the fact that the metrics on the $C_i(k)$ are smoothly converging to $e^{2\overline{u}_i}$ times the hyperbolic metric on $\overline{\Sigma}_i$, and similarly for the associated holomorphic quadratic differentials.

+Fix some $i$.
+It then follows, for a choice of baseframes $q_k=q_k(i)$ for the $M_k$, each the $h_k^i$-image of some fixed frame $q$ over a point in $\overline{M}_i$, that $(M_k,q_k)$ converges geometrically to $(\overline{M}_i,q)$.
+Here the choice of baseframes amounts to, in the limit, throwing out the complement of $\pi_1(C_i(k))$ in $\pi_1(M_k)$.
+That we have geometric convergence can be seen as follows.
+To check geometric convergence, we need to check that $(\overline{M}_i,q)$ can be exhausted by compact sets $F_k$ that are mapped to $M_k$ by $C^1$ $1+\delta(k)$-quasi-isometries for $\delta(k)$ tending to zero as $k$ tends to infinity.
+Here the $F_k$ are projections to $M_k$ of balls in the universal cover $\mathbb{H}^3$ centered at a lift of $q$ to $\mathbb{H}^3$, and we require that $q$ maps to $q_k$.
+By the previous paragraph, a sequence of maps and $F_k$ satisfying these conditions can be constructed by restricting the maps $h_k^i$ to a sequence of compact sets exhausting $(\overline{M}_i,q)$.

+We point out that to say that the $h_k^i$ are $1 +\delta(k)$ quasi-isometries, we are using the fact that the normal exponential maps from the minimal surfaces $\Sigma_k$ and $\overline{\Sigma}_i$ are \textit{global} diffeomorphisms.
+We also point out that the failure of this last property for hyperbolic 3-manifolds of type $\Sigma \times \R$ containing minimal surface with principal curvatures tending to but strictly greater than one is what prevents us from obtaining geometric convergence in the context of Section 5.